-For full details of the University's commitment to Equality, Diversity and Inclusion and for further information, please see the University's Equality, Diversity and Inclusion pages.
+For full details of the University's commitment to Equality, Diversity and Inclusion and for further information, please see the Equality, Diversity and Inclusion - Durham University pages.

 Equality, Diversity and Inclusion: Durham University Policies and Commitment

-Equality, Diversity and Inclusion Committee: it is the role of the EDI Committee to ensure EDI issues are being raised and addresssed, as well as coordinating and reviewing all areas of EDI work.
+Equality, Diversity and Inclusion Committee: it is the role of the EDI Committee to ensure EDI issues are being raised and addressed, as well as coordinating and reviewing all areas of EDI work.

 Athena Swan: the Department was awarded an Advance HE Athena Swan Bronze Award in 2019 in recognition of our efforts to transform gender equality within education and research.
 This marks our ongoing commitment to equality, diversity, and inclusiveness and has informed and supported not only our gender equality agenda but also other EDI issues.
 For more information see the Advance HE Athena Swan Charter and Charter participants and award holders.

 Decolonising the Curriculum: the Department is committed to Decolonising the Curriculum, and this work is ongoing in many areas of our teaching.
 Our investment in a vision of Classics that is inclusive and diverse is also shown in research initiatives such as our annual LGBT+ History Month public lecture; in 2021, our speaker was Cheryl Morgan, who gave a talk on ‘The Transitioned Empire: Trans Lives in Ancient Rome'.

 Access and Disability Support: the Department works with the Disability Support service to ensure full access for all our students.